runtimeverification/javamop/README.md

 ## Install

-Refer to the INSTALL.md file for installing JavaMOP from the [released zip archive](http://fsl.cs.illinois.edu/index.php/JavaMOP4).
-To build JavaMOP from sources, please download the [source code](https://github.com/runtimeverification/javamop), and refer to the src/README file.
+Refer to the INSTALL.md for installing JavaMOP from the [released zip archive](http://fsl.cs.illinois.edu/index.php/JavaMOP4).
+To build JavaMOP from sources, please download the [source code](https://github.com/runtimeverification/javamop), and refer to the src/README.md.

 ## Usage

-Refer to Usage.md in docs folder for instructions on how to use JavaMOP.
+Refer to docs/Usage.md for instructions on how to use JavaMOP.

 ### Troubleshooting